Astros vs. Mets Player Props Betting Odds

-Kyle Tucker and Pete Alonso are two of the players with prop bets available when the Houston Astros and the New York Mets meet at Minute Maid Park on Monday (at 8:10 PM ET).
+Kyle Tucker and Pete Alonso are two of the players with prop bets on the table when the Houston Astros and the New York Mets play at Minute Maid Park on Tuesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!